 Please note the following information for applicants.

 As a student on MSc Human Resource Management (full-time) you will be entitled to a free iPad to enhance your learning experience.
 Students will be provided with the iPad upon commencing the course to access the latest learning materials.
-Additionally, students will also be supplied with a small number of eBooks related to the subject of study.
+Additionally, students will also be supplied with £100 Blackwell's book vouchers.

 Students on this course are also eligible to apply for a scholarship from Nottingham Business School.
 For full details on eligibility and how much is available visit the postgraduate fees and funding section of our website.

 Study location: City site

 Fees and funding:

 See the fees and funding information.
 Please note that fees are subject to annual review.

 The following core modules will give you a solid grounding in HRM, providing you with a greater understanding and knowledge of human resource practice in contemporary organisations.